 Also, I just found an article describing why Martin was away from school: “Family attorney Benjamin Crump confirmed to ABC News that Martin had been slapped with a 10 day school suspension after a bag with suspected marijuana was found in his backpack.”
 And there is more.
 “Last year Martin was suspended for spraying graffiti on school grounds.
 The Miami Herald reported that the school guard who stopped him searched his backpack and found 12 items of women’s jewelry and a flathead screw driver that the guard believed to be a “burglary implement.”
 But Martin was never charged or specifically disciplined for the incident.”
 Last: “Zimmerman is described as 5-foot-9 and well over 200 pounds while Martin was 6-foot-3 and 150 pounds.”
 A time line of the shooting can be found here.

-I agree with Norm: “There is no doubt that George Zimmerman killed Trayvon White.
+I agree with Norm: “There is no doubt that George Zimmerman killed Trayvon Martin.
 The only question is whether he was justified in doing so.
 That question should not be answered by opinion polls.
 It should be answered in a courtroom.”
 Thanks Norm, for pointing this out.
 I also agree with Elie Mystal‘s article: we don’t know what really happened in those last moments.

 What I had seen in the national papers was not a comprehensive overview of this case.
 That’s why Norm’s post made me mad.
 There was more information out there but it didn’t make it into the bigger papers.
 And indeed, only the facts that pertain to those last moments count.
 However, it would be good to be able to read all the information instead of those bits and pieces that either party wants you to read.